genealogysystems/fs-check/README.md

     * `source`
     * `person`
     * `family`
+* `help` - An array of ids that can be used to retrieve urls and translated titles via the `help` method.
 * `check` - The function called to run the check and possibly generate opportunities; `undefined` is returned if there is no opportunity available for this check.

 # Opportunities